TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

   normally called ``"DEFAULT"`` but this can be customized to point to any other valid section name.
 Some typical values include: ``"general"`` or ``"common"``.
-The name provided is used for recognizing default sections when reading from any source and is used when writing configuration back to a file.
-Its current value can be retrieved using the ``parser_instance.default_section`` attribute and may be modified at runtime (i.e. to convert files from one format to another).
+The name provided is used for recognizing default sections when reading kutoka any source and is used when writing configuration back to a file.
+Its current value can be retrieved using the ``parser_instance.default_section`` attribute and may be modified at runtime (i.e. to convert files kutoka one format to another).

 * *interpolation*, default value: ``configparser.BasicInterpolation``